KomalKaur0/memory-manager/README.md

 - Educational systems that understand knowledge prerequisites
 - Research tools that can discover non-obvious connections
 - Customer service that learns relationship patterns in problems
+- Company storage and access to knowledge and papers

 ## How we built it